stackforward/robopost-python-client/README.md

 ### 2. Finding Channel IDs

-To specify which channels to post to, you’ll need their unique IDs.
+To specify which channels to post to, you'll need their unique IDs.
 In the **Robopost dashboard**:

 1. Go to the **Channels** page.
 2. Click on a channel to view its details.
-3. Click **Copy ID** to get the channel’s identifier.
+3. Click **Copy ID** to get the channel's identifier.

 ---